-These watermelon rosemary popsicles make a refreshing and fun summer snack – and an excellent post-long run cool down treat!
-Thank you to The Watermelon Board for sponsoring this post.
+These watermelon popsicles make a refreshing and fun summer snack – and an excellent post-long run cool down treat!
+They’re sweetened with honey, too, so there’s no refined sugar.

 I’d play and play and play until I was exhausted, jumping off the diving board, playing sharks and minnows, trying to hold my breath and swim all the way across the pool the long way, and working on my underwater handstands.
 I remember having to be dragged home – I never wanted to leave.

 One of the only things that would get me out of the water during those fun summer days was a cold treat.
 I’d walk as quickly as possible without getting yelled at by the lifeguards (“no running on the pool deck!”), dripping everywhere, to the pool snack bar.

-Anytime I eat a popsicle nowadays I’m instantly taken back to those hot summer days when I was a kid.
+Anytime I eat a popsicle nowadays, I’m instantly taken back to those hot summer days when I was a kid.
 I’d return, sticky hands and chin, to the water a few minutes later, the taste of chlorine mingling with that of the fruity treat.

-Today’s popsicles are quite a bit more sophisticated than the icy treats of my childhood, but nostalgic nonetheless, and seriously delicious.
+These watermelon lime popsicles are quite a bit more sophisticated than the icy treats of my childhood, but nostalgic nonetheless, and seriously delicious.
 They are also easy, so you can spend more time adventuring and less time kitchen-ing. 🙂

 (Here are more tasty & healthy summer snacks to try!)

 You only need a handful of ingredients to make these healthy watermelon popsicles: